SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-output-tramo.md

 from TRAMO and SEATS and presents the main statistics that assess the quality of the outcomes.

-Information about the TRAMO part of the process includes the estimation span, number of observations, transformation (if any) and deterministic effects.
-It is discussed in detail in 4.2.2.
+[Information about the TRAMO part of the process includes the estimation span, number of observations, transformation (if any) and deterministic effects](../reference-manual/model-generalities.html).

 {: .text-center.image-wrapper}